KuzyWoozy/SC2_PPO_distributed/README.md

 # PPO on StarCraft II LE
 Implementation of the *Proximal Policy Optimization* Reinforcement Learning algorithm, uses DeepMind's StarCraft II Learning Environment for the variety of mini-games that it provides.
+Note that the Makefile targets should be used for all operations regarding this project, such as installing, training and evaluating models.
+Running the Python scripts directly will not invoke required dependency operations.

 [![](data/images/thumbnail.png)](https://www.youtube.com/embed/uk2abOIxBak)